4 reasons why you should use selfie videos in elearning

 Giving your staff a chance to get involved and have their voices heard will undoubtedly build engagement and excitement for the training.
 People will chat about video in the office as it’s happening, and be keen to log in to see Sheena from marketing’s ‘five minutes of fame’.
 In other words, they’re extremely effective at grabbing learner’s attention.

-In my experience, you’ll be inundated with people wanting to take part.
+In our experience, you’ll receive loads of interest from people wanting to take part.
 If this is the case, you could consider nomination or incentive programmes to win a place as a star of the small-screen.
-With managers or peers nominating people from their teams who exhibit the company’s values, appearing in a video becomes a form of reward for your learners.
+With peers and managers nominating people from their teams who exhibit the company’s values, appearing in a video becomes a form of reward for your learners.